United Daughters of the Confederacy: Children of the Confederacy

 The Children of the Confederacy, also known as the CofC, is an auxiliary organization to the UDC.
 The official name is Children of the Confederacy of the United Daughters of the Confederacy.
 It comprises children from birth through the time of the Children of the Confederacy Annual General Convention following their 18th birthday.
-All Children of the Confederacy chapters are sponsored by UDC chapters.
+UDC chapters sponsor all Children of the Confederacy chapters.
 Children are taught Lyon Gardiner Tyler's "Catechism on the History of the Confederate States of America, 1861–1865," which says that Northerners did away with slavery because the climate was unsuitable, that they had no intention of ever paying the South for its slaves after abolition, that slaves in the South were faithful to their owners, who were caring and gentle people: cruel slave owners existed only in the North.

 Before 2015, the "Creed" of the CofC read:

 The phrase "nor was its underlying cause to sustain slavery" was deleted by the UDC General Convention of 2015.